 Without getting too ranty or making this post all about the bureaucratic system, I’ll just say that it’s safe to say that this counts as one of the things I wish I knew before moving to Madrid.
 Not like I could avoid it, but at least just mentally prepare my naive thoughts beforehand.

-The challenges of opening up a foreign bank account in Madrid
+3. Opening up a foreign bank account in Madrid requires some patience

 Alas, this also falls under the list of things that I wish I knew before moving to Madrid.